 7. You'll have home automation

 This is where things start getting very futuristic.
-If you’ve got a range of smart devices in your home (perhaps smart connected lighting systems, or a TV with an Amazon Fire TV stick attached), you can use the smart assistants to control all these elements, using your voice, in your home.
+If you’ve got a range of smart devices in your home (perhaps smart connected lighting systems, such as Philips Hue; or a TV with a smart streaming device, such as the Amazon Fire TV stick attached), you can use the smart assistants to control all these elements, using your voice, in your home.
 Alexa, Siri and the Google Assistant can dim your lights, lock your doors, change the temperature on your smart thermostat and much, much more, provided that you’re using equipment that supports the many third party manufacturers out there.

 8. It'll get to know your routines